roots/bud/packages/@roots/filesystem/README.md

 Contributions are welcome from everyone.

-We have [contributing guidelines](https://github.com/roots/guidelines/blob/master/CONTRIBUTING.md) to help you get started.
+We have [contribution guidelines](https://github.com/roots/guidelines/blob/master/CONTRIBUTING.md) to help you get started.

-## Bud sponsors
+## Sponsors

 Help support our open-source development efforts by [becoming a patron](https://www.patreon.com/rootsdev).